crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/weps-weaknesses-and-how-tkip-addressed-them.md

 3. The attacker captures this new response, which has a new IV.
 4. They immediately take this new response packet, modify it slightly, and re-inject it as _another_ new ARP request.
 5. This process runs in a loop, thousands of times per minute, generating the IVs needed for the crack at an explosive rate.

-**Conclusion:**

-You are correct to separate the two major flaws.
-The integrity flaw (ICV) was a critical enabler for attacks, but the **fundamental cryptographic weakness that allowed the key to be recovered in minutes** was the fatal blow.
-It transformed WEP from a privacy tool into a wide-open door, making the "W" in WEP ("Wired Equivalent Privacy") utterly meaningless.